Programs Upcoming Recordings Contact Us Staff Bios

 CENTRAL SOUND at EIGHT, formerly the KBAQ Production Studio, a part of KAET / Arizona PBS, is dedicated to capturing classical and acoustic music performances of the highest professional caliber, taking special care to preserve the authenticity of the experience.
 As a premier provider of audio services, CENTRAL SOUND is committed to serving as a central hub for notable musical events in the community, bringing concerts of internationally acclaimed artists, performances by leading ASU faculty and the next generation of young musicians to thousands of listeners.
 Striving for that quintessential sound, we produce numerous programs for broadcast on the airwaves of KBAQ-FM, as well as exceptional television audio, featured on Eight-Arizona PBS and beyond.

-Central Sound at Eight productions can be heard on Eight’s digital channel 8.4, streaming at kbaq.org, or on 89.5 KBAQ-FM.
+Central Sound at Eight productions can be heard on Eight’s digital channel 8.4, streaming at kbaq.org, and on 89.5 KBAQ-FM.
 Coming this fall, look for our newly designed website featuring streaming media content.

 The Phoenix Symphony

 Central Sound at EIGHT has proudly partnered with The Phoenix Symphony to produce broadcasts of this world-class orchestra.
-This week concludes the 2014-2015 season.
 For more information about upcoming events and broadcasts of The Phoenix Symphony, please visit phoenixsymphony.org or this website for future broadcast information.

 Phoenix Symphony broadcasts are made possible in part by equipment provided by Sennheiser and DTS, Incorporated.
 Broadcasts are presented in DTS Neural Surround™.
 This technology enables the broadcast team to deliver the performances in immersive surround sound, bringing the experience of sitting in the front row of the Symphony Hall directly to listeners, from the comfort of their living room or automobile.